observIQ/bindplane-agent/exporter/chronicleforwarderexporter/README.md

 | syslog.tls.cert_file | string |                   | `false`  | Configure the receiver to use TLS.                |
 | file.path            | string |                   | `false`  | The path to the file for storing logs.            |

+## Raw Log Field

+The raw log field is the field name that the exporter will use to send raw logs to Chronicle.
+It is an OTTL expression that can be used to reference any field in the log record.
+If the field is not present in the log record, the exporter will not send the log to the Chronicle Forwarder.
+The log record context can be viewed here: [Log Record Context](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/contexts/ottllog/README.md).

 ## Example Configurations

 ### Syslog Configuration Example